 - Assigning multiple posts to a different author in the ’Bulk Actions’ function

 - Transferring posts to other authors (user deletion).

 Let’s go through these methods.

-Let’s say that you need to change the name displaying on all the posts you’ve authored to a different name.
+Let’s say that you decide to change the name being displayed on all the posts that you have authored to a different name.

-- You were set up as “admin” and you want your posts to display a different username,
+- You were set up as “admin” and you want to publish posts under your real name,

 - You would like to publish posts under an alias (i.e. a pen name),

-So, for example, let’s say that your posts look like this …
+So, for example, let’s say that all of your posts look like this …